 - a.
 Outside Employment: - (1) Any disadvantaged manager who wishes to engage in outside employment must notify SBA of the nature and anticipated duration of the outside employment and obtain the prior written approval of SBA.
 SBA will deny a request for outside employment which could conflict with the management of the firm or could hinder it in achieving the objectives of its business development plan.
-13 CFR § 124.106(a)(4). - (2) The Participant must notify its DO BOS in writing that he/she would like to engage in outside employment and provide the nature and anticipated duration of the outside employment. - (3) The DO BOS will submit a written recommendation to OCE for AA/BD's final decision, setting forth the reasons for the exception to outside employment.
-The recommendation must be submitted through the LBOS/DDD and DD to OCE for AA/BD's final decision, approval or decline. - b.
-Not Receiving the Highest Compensation: - (1) The highest-ranking officer (disadvantaged individual) may elect to take a lower salary than a non-disadvantaged individual only upon demonstrating that it helps the applicant or Participant.
+13 CFR § 124.106(a)(4). - (2) The Participant must notify its DO BOS in writing that he/she would like to engage in outside employment and provide the nature and anticipated duration of the outside employment. - (3) The DO BOS will submit a written recommendation to AA/BD, setting forth the reasons for the exception to outside employment.
+The recommendation must be submitted through the LBOS/DDD and DD to the AA/BD for approval or decline. - b.
+Not Receiving the Highest Compensation: - (1) The highest ranking officer (disadvantaged individual) may elect to take a lower salary than a non-disadvantaged individual only upon demonstrating that it helps the applicant or Participant.
 The Participant must obtain the prior written consent of the AA/BD or designee before changing the compensation paid to the highest ranking officer to be below that paid to a non-disadvantaged individual.
 13 CFR § 124.106(e)(3) - (2) The Participant must notify the servicing DO BOS in writing that he/she wishes to take a lower salary than a non-disadvantage individual.
-The Participant must provide justification along with the anticipated duration of the situation and be able to demonstrate that it helps the Participant concern. - (3) The DO BOS will submit a written recommendation to OCE for AA/BD's final decision, setting forth the justification for the disadvantaged individual not receiving the highest compensation.
-The recommendation must be submitted through the Supervisory or LBOS/DDD and DD to OCE for AA/BD's final decision, approval or decline. - (4) During the annual review, the DO BOS will need to review the
+The Participant must provide justification along with the anticipated duration of the situation and be able to demonstrate that it helps the Participant concern. - (3) The DO BOS will submit a written recommendation to AA/BD, setting forth the justification for the disadvantaged individual not receiving the highest compensation.
+The recommendation must be submitted through the LBOS/DDD and DD to the AA/BD for approval or decline. - (4) During the annual review, the DO BOS will need to review the compensation paid to the non-disadvantaged individual and that of the disadvantaged individual and compare to any previously approved requests

-- compensation paid to the non-disadvantaged individual and that of the disadvantaged individual and compare to any previously approved request. - (5) NOTE: When determining the total compensation paid, the DO BOS must take into consideration the totality of the compensation the disadvantaged individual(s) and non-disadvantaged individual(s) receive.
+(5) NOTE: When determining the total compensation paid, the DO BOS must take into consideration the totality of the compensation the disadvantaged individual(s) and non-disadvantaged individual(s) receive.
 Some of the considerations include: salary, distributions, stocks, dividends, bonuses, advances, and others.